melonwan/denseReg/readme.md

 - opencv >= 2.4 (optional, for cpu visualization)

 ## Data Preparations:
+Download the datasets, create soft links for them to [exp/data](./exp/data) and run data/$dataset.py to create the TFRecord files.
+Details are in [here](./exp/data).

 ## Usage:
 Both training and testing functions are provided by `model/hourglass_um_crop_tiny.py`.
 Here is an example:
 ```bash